 - Key Features: Zoom function lets you make hand-written annotations without taking up tons of space in the document.
 Hand guard prevents extra marks on a page.

 This is Apple’s digital textbook app for the iPad.
 You will find that more and more courses are providing textbooks through iBooks.
-These will be available to you through Blackboard.
-You need to download them to your iPad directly or can download them to your laptop and then access them on your iPad through dropbox.
-Some courses will provide you with an iBook and the same information as a word file, while others may only provide an iBook.
+These will be available to you through Canvas.
+You need to download them to your iPad directly or download them to your Mac laptop.
+Some courses will provide you with an iBook and the same information as a PDF file, while others may only provide an iBook.

 Pros: Great highlighting feature and built-in flash card function.